mattwalmsley/financial-modelling/quant-library/documentation/2_interest-rates.md

 - This provides a useful approximation as the accuracy can be optimised by choosing the continuously compounded rate that corresponds to a prevailing periodically compounded rate.
   - To change from periodic compounding to continuous compounding, set the limit of the compounding frequency, $m$, to infinity:
 $$\lim_{m \to \infin}\left(1 + \frac{r}{m}\right)^{mt} = e^{rt} \Rightarrow P(t) = e^{rt}X$$
-  - With $r_c$ as the continuously compounded risk-free rate and $r_a$ as the annually compounded risk-free rate, equate the future values of \$1 in a similar approach to periodically compounded in interest rates:
+  - With $r_c$ as the continuously compounded risk-free rate and $r_a$ as the annually compounded risk-free rate, equate the future values of 1 USD in a similar approach to periodically compounded in interest rates:
 $$e^{r_ct} = (1 + r_a)^t \Rightarrow r_ct = log((1 + r_a)^t) \Rightarrow r_c = log(1 + r_a)$$

 ## Time Value of Money

-- Concept that the value of \$1 today is more than the value of \$1 in a year's time.
+- Concept that the value of 1 USD today is more than the value of 1 USD in a year's time.
-  - This because of the opportunity cost associated with not receiving the \$1 today.
+  - This because of the opportunity cost associated with not receiving the 1 USD today.
-- Interest rates are closely linked to the time value of money as the annual interest received on \$1 can be viewed as a component of the opportunity cost.
+- Interest rates are closely linked to the time value of money as the annual interest received on 1 USD can be viewed as a component of the opportunity cost.

 ## Present Value